12 Types of Bathroom Sinks

 This also allows you to experiment with different colors and materials to make a unique basin unit.
 Also, these are relatively common, and most of us already have them in our bathrooms.
 In addition, this is one of the different types of bathroom sinks.

-4. Vessel Sinks
+4. Vessel Sink

 Unlike under-mount sinks, these bathroom sinks do not require any particular installation or cutting from the size of the sink into the countertop.
-Furthermore, it’s simply positioned on top of the countertop.
+Furthermore, it’s positioned on top of the countertop.

 However, depending on the vessel’s height, the faucet can be positioned differently to reduce splash.

-5. Pedestal Sinks
+5. Pedestal Sink

 Given its name, a pedestal sink is likewise self-explanatory.
 A pedestal supports the sink.
 In turn, the pedestal is put on the floor.
 This is essentially a floor-mounted sink.